olawolu/buycoins-orderbook-go/README.md

 Buycoins API reference- https://developers.buycoins.africa/orderbook-trading/post-limit-order

 It is important to really [understand what limit  orders are](https://help.buycoins.africa/article/hwdaszt3ew-how-to-place-a-sell-limit-order), how they differ from market orders and the intricacies of posting limit orders to be able to make well informed decisions.
-The function PostProLimitOrder takes in five parameters
+The function PostProLimitOrder takes in five parameters:
 - The [currency pair](https://developers.buycoins.africa/orderbook-trading/glossary#1-currency-pair-market)
 - Quantity of the currency you wish to buy or sell
 - The exact amount at which you want the order to be executed